 All food businesses in Queensland are required to meet the requirements of the Food Standards Code.
 Workers are advised to follow health advice and stay home if you are sick.

 Food businesses are encouraged to consider what contingencies can be put in place to reduce workforce impacts caused by COVID-19.
-The following resources have been developed to assist food businesses:
+The following resources have been developed to assist you:

-Safe Food is working with other Queensland agencies to provide a whole of government approach to managing and assisting with the impacts of novel coronavirus COVID-19.
+Safe Food is working with other Queensland agencies to provide a whole of government approach to managing and assisting with the impacts of COVID-19.

 Safe Food is also actively engaged in the Queensland Government’s Agricultural Coordination Group, which consists of key food regulatory agencies and industry associations, to ensure an open dialogue between industry and government during this time.

-We also continue to provide up-to-date advice here on our website about business continuity planning and financial assistance available to food businesses from the Queensland Government and Australian Government.
+We also continue to provide up-to-date advice here on our website about business continuity planning and financial assistance available from the Queensland and Australian Government.

 Safe Food Production Queensland (Safe Food) is working with other Queensland agencies to provide a whole of government approach to managing and assisting with the impacts of novel coronavirus COVID-19.
 The Queensland government continues to monitor this evolving situation very closely.
 Your first port of call for accurate, up to date health-related information on COVID-19 is Queensland Health – www.health.qld.gov.au/coronavirus.

 COVID-19 is a disease caused by a new form of coronavirus known as SARS-CoV-2.
 Coronaviruses are a large family of viruses that cause respiratory infections.
 These can range from the common cold to more serious diseases.

 COVID-19 is a respiratory illness spread from person-to person contact and through direct contact with respiratory droplets from an infected person (e.g. when they cough or sneeze).